Skip to content

 On the 8th November 1920, a member of the public found Evan’s body; alongside him, a revolver and a suicide note.
 Alice later explained her last contact with her husband in his inquest’s coroners report:

-‘When he left (for work) he seemed very quiet.
+‘When he left for work he seemed very quiet.
 He had been different since he got back from the war.
 I did not know he had a weapon’.

 Despite having survived the war, Evan, alongside many thousands of other traumatised returning soldiers, had become a belated victim of it.